danforthcenter/plantcv-geospatial-tutorial-plant-height/README.md

 Try out our tutorial!
 Learn how to find plant height of plots with PlantCV Geospatial.

+This tutorial is for local use only as it uses napari, which will not open through web browsers.

 ## Tags

 geospatial, plant, height, tutorial